Committed to Transparency

 - How does Sanofi US ensure the data reported by CMS is accurate?

 Sanofi US is committed to providing accurate, complete, and timely data to CMS as part of the Open Payments requirements.
 We have implemented control processes for data quality prior to submission to CMS.
 We followed the reporting requirements and procedures established by CMS for submitting data to their site at the time of submission.
-We will continue to work with covered recipients should there be cause to question any aspects of the accuracy of the data.
+We work with covered recipients who question any aspect of the data.

 - Why does Sanofi US invest so heavily in research?

 Before medicines and medical technologies are approved by the US Food and Drug Administration (FDA) for use by patients, they must be tested extensively through clinical trials.
 This research examines how well potential drugs and treatments may work for patients.
-Physician participation is integral to the success of these trials.
-Physician investigators conduct the research, track patient progress, and may participate in reporting the research in peer-reviewed journals.
-Sanofi US companies compensate physician investigators according to fair market value for the research being performed and reimburse expenses necessary to the research (e.g., investigator meeting travel).
+Healthcare professional participation is integral to the success of these trials.
+Physician and non-physician investigators conduct the research, track patient progress, and may participate in reporting the research in peer-reviewed journals.
+Sanofi US companies compensate investigators according to fair market value for the research being performed and reimburse expenses necessary to the research (e.g., investigator meeting travel).

-- Do Sanofi US payments to physicians influence their prescribing habits?
+- Do Sanofi US payments to healthcare professionals influence their prescribing habits?

 Sanofi US does not work with or pay physicians or other healthcare professionals to induce or reward prescribing, recommending, or referring our product.

-Sanofi US may have discussions with physicians about general topics, such as a disease states, patient care, or other healthcare issues.
-In situations like these, there is no product discussed, so the product indicator is none.
+Sanofi US may have discussions with healthcare professionals about general topics, such as a disease states, patient care, or other healthcare issues.

-- I am attending a conference/event at which food/beverage will be provided.
-Can I forego the food/beverage or pay my own way?
+- I am attending a Sanofi event at which food/beverage will be provided.
+Can I forego the food/beverage?

-You can forego partaking in the food/beverage but, due to the complexities of financial tracking, we cannot accept reimbursement for the food/beverage.
-When you attend, place your name on the sign-in sheet and check the appropriate box in the column, “I will/will not consume the provided food/beverage.”
+You can forego partaking in the food/beverage.
+To record your decision not to consume the Sanofi provided food/beverage, enter your name and signature on the Sanofi sign-in sheet and check the appropriate box in the column, “I will/will not consume the provided food/beverage.”

-- I have a question regarding a transaction on my report.
-How do I get it resolved?
+- I have a question regarding a Sanofi transaction on my Open Payments report.
+Who can I contact?

 - I do not recognize a payment listed under my name.
-How did this happen, and what can I do about it?
+What can I do about it?

-CMS requires reporting of a wide range of value exchanges, including some you may not immediately recognize.
+CMS requires reporting of a wide range of payments and other transfers of value, including some you may not immediately recognize.
 Examples include:

-- You may have received food and beverage items at a meeting that our company sponsored.
+- You may have received food or beverage at a meeting that our company sponsored.
 This would be an “in kind” transfer of value under the CMS regulations.

 - My report as shown on the CMS website doesn’t match the tax documents I received from the Company.
 Why?